georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 ~~~
 {: .language-r}

+&nbsp;

 Actually, even this is a bit vague.
+* Which science paper?
+Can you provide a link or Pubmed ID?
-Which science paper (provide a link?)?
-Which analysis in that paper?
-What is the purpose of the analysis?
+* Which analysis in that paper?
+* What is the purpose of the analysis?
+* Which figure(s) are being reproduced?

 Any detail that you can add will help you down the line.

 &nbsp;
 #### Be explicit about the requirements and dependencies of your code

+Many scripts will require tools that are not available in the the base R language and will require one or more add-on packages.
+There are hundreds of packages available for numerous specialized applications, and we will be using several in this course.
+Installing and loading these packages is outlined below.

-Loading all of the packages that will be necessary to run your code (using `library`) is a nice way of indicating which packages are necessary to run your code.
-It can be frustrating to make it two-thirds of the way through a long-running script only to find out that a dependency hasn't been installed.
+Loading any necessary packages up front (using `library`) is a nice way of indicating which packages are necessary to run your code.
+It can be frustrating to make it two-thirds of the way through a long-running script only to find out that a critical dependency hasn't been installed.
+It is good practice to load all required pacakges early in your script using a section like this:

 ~~~
+# Load required packages
 library(ggplot2)
 library(reshape)
 library(vegan)